ktp-forked-repos/language-analyzer/README.md

 **BEWARE!
 This project is in active development and may break at any time.**

 ## Available Classes
+These analyzer classes perform pre-defined algorithms for breaking down various types of sentences.
+Each Analyzer is based on WordNet.

 ### `QuestionAnalyzer`
 The `QuestionAnalyzer` class can be used to break down questions and determine what sort of answer to search for or otherwise expect.
 For example, if you have the question *Where is Israel?* the analyzer will be able to tell you that you should search for or otherwise expect a *location*.